What is Canasa?

 - After you insert Canasa in your rectum, try to keep (retain) the suppository in your rectum for 1 to 3 hours or longer if possible.

-- If you miss a dose of Canasa, take it as soon as you remember.
+- If you miss a dose of Canasa, insert it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose.
-Take the next dose at your regular time.
-Do not take 2 doses at the same time.
+Insert the next dose at your regular time.
+Do not insert 2 doses at the same time.

 - Canasa can stain surfaces including clothing and other fabrics, flooring, painted surfaces, marble, granite, vinyl and enamel.
 Keep Canasa away from these surfaces to prevent staining.